 Carbon Monoxide Trends

 Carbon monoxide (CO) is a localized pollutant that disperses rapidly.
-In Pima County, on-road motor vehicle exhaust produces 50 percent of the carbon monoxide in the air.
+In Pima County, on-road motor vehicle exhaust produces about 60% of the carbon monoxide.

 CO concentrations tend to be highest in winter, when temperatures are cool, wind speeds are low and a temperature inversion is present.
 This occurs when a stable atmospheric layer restricts the mixing of pollutants.